vidaxl-com/cowlog/packages/cowlog/README.md

 <!--- example begin -->
 ### That's the way you like it
-You will see all information with cowlog, no need to have specially trained eye for development log messages, or special identifiable strings, before and after you want to see.
+You will see all information with cowlog, no need to have specially trained eye for development log messages, or particular identifiable strings, before and after you want to look at.

 - **session log**: Every time cowlog is called, the result is logged in a separate file.
-That way, all the logs can be found through the path displayed and get inspected even when the code is running in real time.
+That way, all the recors can be found through the path displayed and get inspected even when the code is running in real time.

 - **called from**: It is the exact place where you placed cowlog, so you can